plotly/Streaming-Demos/README.md

 stream-host: 'http://stream.plot.ly',
 stream-status: 'All Streams Go!',
 url: 'https://plot.ly/~BenPostlethwaite/0',
-filename: 'mung3',
+filename: 'streamsAGoGO',
 message: 'High five!
 You successfuly sent some data to your account on plotly.
-View your plot in your browser at https://plot.ly/~BenPostlethwaite/0 or inside your plot.ly account where it is named "mung3"'
+View your plot in your browser at https://plot.ly/~BenPostlethwaite/0 or inside your plot.ly account where it is named "streamsAGoGo"'
 ```
 All Streams Go!
 So now the streaming cluster has been initialized with your information and the streaming token has been configured to a particular data object.
 The return message shows us the sharable plot URL where we can view our streaming data as well as the address to stream to.
 So let's start our stream!